hapijs/catbox/README.md

 The provided implementation includes support for Redis, MongoDB, and an experimental memory store (each must be manually installed and configured).  _'Catbox'_ is useful for conveniently managing item cache rules and storage.

+### Installing the appropriate module dependency

+The mongodb and redis modules are currently used only in a development environment.
+Therefore, to use _'Catbox'_ in production you will need to manually install the `mongodb` or `redis` modules.
+This can be accomplished by running the command `npm install mongodb` or `npm install redis`.

 ### Client